Vinit2244/C-shell/README.md

 ### Pipe:
 - When piping '|' is used then the program creates a new temp file to store the output of the pipe 1st command temporarily names "a_a.txt" so it is assumed that the user never creates a custom file names "a_a.txt".

+### Errors:
+- If some error occurs in redirection then the error is just printed on the terminal and not redirected (just as the terminal on mac)

 # To-do:
 - [ ] Replace all perror with normal bprintf using color coding